HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-resource-objects.md

-# HLSL Resource Objects
+# HLSL Objects

-HLSL Resource objects in are used in HLSL to access resource views or samplers in D3D.
+HLSL objects in are used in HLSL to access resource objects or samplers in D3D.
 They may be bound through a root signature, or dynamically created by indexing descriptor heaps.
 A "resource" from the perspective of HLSL is defined differently than the meaning used in the D3D API.

-There are four resource classes:
+There are four object classes:

 | Abbrev. | binding | Object Class | Description |
 | - | - | - | - |